donnemartin/dev-setup/README.md

   <br/>
 </p>

-[Ruby](http://www.ruby-lang.org/) is already installed on Unix systems.
-But we don't want to mess around with that installation.
+[Ruby](http://www.ruby-lang.org/) is already installed on Unix systems, but we don't want to mess around with that installation.
 More importantly, we want to be able to use the latest version of Ruby.

 #### Installation

-`brew.sh` provides [rbenv](https://github.com/rbenv/rbenv) and [ruby-build](https://github.com/rbenv/ruby-build) which allow you to manage multiple versions of Ruby on the same machine.
-Installing latest version of Ruby with `rbenv` is very easy.

-`brew.sh` adds the following line to your `.extra` file to initialize `rbenv`:
+`brew.sh` provides [rbenv](https://github.com/rbenv/rbenv) and [ruby-build](https://github.com/rbenv/ruby-build) which allow you to manage multiple versions of Ruby on the same machine.  `brew.sh` adds the following line to your `.extra` file to initialize `rbenv`:

 ```
 eval "$(rbenv init -)"